 4. Integration quality: Is all the known information about an object integrated to the point of providing an accurate representation of the object?

-5. Aging quality: Has enough time passed that the validity of the information can no longer be trusted?
+5. Ageing quality: Has enough time passed that the validity of the information can no longer be trusted?

-6. Organizational quality: Can the same information be reconciled between two systems based on the way the organisation constructs and views the data?
+6. Organisational quality: Can the same information be reconciled between two systems based on the way the organisation constructs and views the data?

-7. Categorization accuracy: Is the data accurately categorised to the taxonomy?
-Is all the relevant data categorized to the taxonomy to prevent a partial view being delivered?
+7. Categorisation accuracy: Is the data accurately categorised to the taxonomy?
+Is all the relevant data categorised to the taxonomy to prevent a partial view being delivered?